Gkiokan/limehome-coding-challenge/README.md

 In both views are two buttons.
 Detail and Check-In.
 Details is not used yet but I got great Ideas for it.
 By Check-In I mean like more Info or get into the place information.

-Also the frontend have a Profile Backend which needs to be filled for a better usability for the user
+Also the frontend have a Profile Backend.
-while booking properties.
 A little overview area about profile information and thats it.